Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

 Andrew Benintendi At The Plate

-- Among the qualified hitters, he ranks 35th in batting average, while his on-base percentage ranks 47th and he is 129th in slugging.
+- Among the qualified hitters in MLB play, he ranks 32nd in batting average, 46th in on-base percentage, and 126th in slugging.

-- Benintendi enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .444 with one homer.
+- Benintendi will look to extend his six-game hitting streak.
+He's batting .474 with two homers in his last games.

-- Looking at the 114 games he has played this season, he's hit a home run in three of them (2.6%), and in 0.6% of his trips to the plate.
+- He has hit a home run in 3.5% of his games this year, and 0.8% of his chances at the plate.

-- Benintendi has an RBI in 29 of 114 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Benintendi has an RBI in 30 of 115 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 40.4% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (7.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.